Consumer medicine information

 The COMPACT extension study confirms results of the placebo controlled COMPACT study and demonstrates the long term safety and efficacy of Berinert SC replacement therapy for routine prophylaxis to prevent HAE attacks, therefore reducing the need for rescue medication.

-Adverse reactions encountered during the clinical trials are outlined, see Section 4.8 Adverse Effects (Undesirable Effects).
+Adverse reactions encountered during the clinical trials are outlined under Section 4.8 Adverse Effects (Undesirable Effects).

 5.2 Pharmacokinetic Properties